Children and Teens

 - If possible, take the children to a cemetery and funeral home before a death occurs.
 Discuss these events and their feelings.

 - Cry together.
 It is beneficial for children to see their parent cry.
 Their tears validate the emotions being felt.
 It also gives the children permission to cry too.

-- If your children don not talk about the death, do not assume the children are handling it ‘just fine’.
-It is in the talking out of feelings, that the healing occurs and acceptance happens.
+- If your children do not talk about the death, do not assume the children are handling it ‘just fine’.
+Talking about feelings allows healing and acceptance.

 - Ask then to share their feelings, fears and questions with you.
 Listen and affirm.

 - Never say you will never die because someday you will.
 Assure them that you hope it will be a long time before this happens.
 Talk about death as the final stage of life.
 If you are comfortable with death, your child will be too.

 - Cuddle, hug, love and be patient with family members.
 Allow yourselves the gift of time for healing.

 - Encourage counselling and/or support groups for family members.